henrik/octopress/source/_posts/2016-01-04-static-sites-alongside-dokku-on-digital-ocean.markdown

 I also have some static sites, though, like this blog.

-You [can get static sites on Dokku](https://www.florianheinemann.com/github/dokku/2014/11/17/Hosting-static-pages-on-Dokku.html), but it feels a bit bloated to me, adding some magic files and then building a container, when you could just deploy with an `rsync`.
+You [can get static sites on Dokku](https://www.florianheinemann.com/github/dokku/2014/11/17/Hosting-static-pages-on-Dokku.html), but it feels a bit bloated to me, adding some magic files and then building a container, when you could just deploy by copying the files.
 A simple static site takes some 15 seconds to deploy via Dokku, vs. 1 second via `rsync` or `scp`.

 So instead, I hosted them alongside Dokku, using the same Nginx that fronts Dokku.